adufr/spicetify-extensions/README.md

-# QuickAddToPlaylist
+# spicetify-extensions

-[Spicetify](https://spicetify.app/) extension to add a shortcut for adding current track to a pre-selected playlist.
+This repository contains all of my [Spicetify](https://spicetify.app/) extensions:
+- quick-add-to-playlist

 ## Install

-Available from the [Spicetify Marketplace](https://github.com/woosy/spicetify-quick-add-to-playlist) or via direct install:
+You can install my extensions automatically from the [Spicetify Marketplace](https://github.com/spicetify/spicetify-marketplace) (recommended), or manually with the following steps:

+For example, for the "quick-add-to-playlist" extension:
-Copy `quick-add-to-playlist.js` into your [Spicetify](https://github.com/khanhas/spicetify-cli) extensions directory:
+Copy `quick-add-to-playlist.js` into your Spicetify extensions directory:
 | **Platform** | **Path**                                                                            |
 |------------|-----------------------------------------------------------------------------------|
 | **Linux**      | `~/.config/spicetify/Extensions` or `$XDG_CONFIG_HOME/.config/spicetify/Extensions/` |